-The main challenge when creating the branding for Comprova was finding a brand that was politically neutral, was not associated with any of it's members (not an easy task when there are 24 members with distinct branding, colours, history and rivalries!).
+The main challenge when creating the branding for Comprova was finding a brand that was politically neutral and would not be aligned too closely with any one of its members (not an easy task when there are 24 members with distinct branding, colours, history and rivalries!).

-We created a range of options, understanding that those best placed to pick out any conflicts were the organisations in Brazil themselves.
-We iterated quickly, and once we'd chosen on a route that satisfied all parties, we then fleshed out the designs and started working on the applications of the brand.
+We created a range of options, understanding that those best-placed to pick out any conflicts were the organisations in Brazil themselves.
+We iterated quickly, and once we'd found a route that satisfied all parties, we then fleshed out the designs and started working on the applications of the brand.

 How to solve a problem like colour